For more information and latest events, visit us at Instagram , Eventbrite & Linktree.

-Rainbow Mind is an LGBTQ+ mental health service, which is led and staffed by LGBTQ+ people.
+Rainbow Mind is an LGBTQIA+ mental health service, which is led and staffed by LGBTQIA+ people.

-Rainbow Mind is led by Mind in Salford and Mind in the City, Hackney and Waltham Forest.
+Rainbow Mind is led by Mind in the City, Hackney and Waltham Forest and Mind in Salford.

-We focus solely on LGBTQ+ mental health because research shows health outcomes are often worse for LGBTQ+ people than for the general population.
+We focus solely on LGBTQIA+ mental health because research shows health outcomes are often worse for LGBTQIA+ people than for the general population.

-As a result people who identify as LGBTQ+ in the UK also report a lower quality of life.
+As a result people who identify as LGBTQIA+ in the UK also report a lower quality of life.
 This is for a range of different reasons, which we understand and identify with.
-We believe that as LGBTQ+ therapists and staff, we are best placed to support LGBTQ+ people for better mental health.
+We believe that as LGBTQIA+ therapists and staff, we are best placed to support LGBTQIA+ people for better mental health.

-We currently offer online 1 to 1 therapy, as well as support groups and courses, including Radical Self Care (RadSec) and Acceptance and Commitment Therapy.
+Our services include 1 to 1 therapy, mindfulness movement sessions (Move With Pride) as well as support groups and courses, such as Radical Self Care (RadSec) and Acceptance and Commitment Therapy.

 - According to national Mind, 42% of gay men and 70% of lesbian women experience mental health problems.

-- In 2014, a survey by the University of Cambridge found that Britain’s LGBTQ population are twice as likely to suffer from chronic mental health problems than those not in the LGBTQ community.
+- In 2014, a survey by the University of Cambridge found that Britain’s LGBTQIA+ population are twice as likely to suffer from chronic mental health problems than those not in the LGBTQIA+ community.

 - Gay and bisexual men are four times more likely to attempt suicide across their lifetime than the rest of the population.